 Now, we’ll examine the primary differences between the QSEHRA and the ICHRA.

 Employer eligibility is stricter with the QSEHRA.
-To offer a QSEHRA, a business must have fewer than 50 full-time employees, and it cannot offer a group insurance policy (including group health, dental, or vision insurance).
+To offer a QSEHRA, an organization must have fewer than 50 full-time employees, and it cannot offer a group insurance policy (including group health, dental, or vision insurance).

 The employee’s insurance status doesn’t affect their eligibility for the QSEHRA.
 Employees can participate whether they have an individual health insurance policy, a group policy from their spouse’s employer, an alternative health care solution like Medi-Share, or no insurance at all.
 However, only employees with minimum essential coverage (MEC) can receive QSEHRA reimbursements free of income tax.
 Employees without MEC must report all QSEHRA reimbursements as taxable income when they file their taxes.